Query Engine

 Parser & Lexer receives the user SQL and builds an Abstract Syntax Tree (AST).

-Binder maps contextual information to the AST.
+Binder maps contextual information to the plan, resolving identifiers to schemas.

 Optimizer receives a Query Plan and rewrites it to improve performance.